Linuxfabrik/monitoring-plugins/check-plugins/gitlab-liveness/README.rst

 .. code-block:: text

     usage: gitlab-liveness [-h] [-V] [--always-ok] [--severity {warn,crit}] [--test TEST] [--timeout TIMEOUT] [--url URL]

-    Checks whether the GitLab application server is running.
-It does not hit the database or verifies other services are running.
+    Checks whether the application server is running.
+This probe is used to know if Rails Controllers are not deadlocked due to a multi-threading.
+Requires GitLab 12.4+.

     options:
       -h, --help            show this help message and exit